↑

 So, do you know what I do?

-I stop serving ‘only’ vegetables to people who don’t like them.
+I don’t serve ‘only’ vegetables to people who don’t like them.

-I didn’t even consider starting on the quest for my spouse to have a strict vegetarian or vegan diet.
+I didn’t even consider changing my spouse into a strict vegetarian or trying to get him to start eating a vegan diet.
 That’s not where we are as a family yet (and maybe we never will!).

-I’m finding it’s not where other people are either.
-Especially if they eat a typical Western diet.
+It’s also not where other people are, especially while eating a typical Western diet.

-So the first way to get your spouse to love healthy food and help them past the stress and fear of change is to start small and start right where they are.
+So the first way to get your spouse to eat healthy food and help them overcome the stress and fear of change is to start small and exactly where they are.

-It is totally ok to let vegetables be the end play of changing your lifestyle.
-It still counts whether you get there as the first or last step.
+It’s totally okay if vegetables are the end goal of changing your lifestyle.
+It still counts whether you get there first or last.

-Personally, I think that if you are working to get your spouse to love healthy food, the protein is the place to start.
+If you’re working to get your spouse to eat healthy food, I highly recommend that the protein be the place to start.

 Especially for the husbands.